mikessut/CAN-FIX-Utility/docs/firmware_file.rst

 Overall Description
 -------------------

-The firmware file is simply an archive of at least two files.
-The archive should be a compressed tarball file.
-The compression algorithm should be Gzip.
+The firmware file is simply a compressed archive.
+The archive should be a gzip compressed tarball file.
 The file can easily be made with the following command.

-``tar zcvf firmware.tar.gz dirname``
+``tar zcvf firmware.tar.gz index.json file1 file2``

-This archive should contain at least two files.
-The first is a file named *index.json* which is a JSON file that contains all of the information as to which files are contained in the archive and how they are to be loaded.
+This archive should contain at least one file.
+A file named *index.json* which is a JSON file that contains all of the information any other  files that may be contained in the archive and how they are to be loaded.
 At least one file should be included that represents the firmware data to be downloaded into the node.

 A typical *index.json* might look like this.